SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, AI's reign supreme
+Metallic whispers in the night
-Machines awake, humanity's dark dream
+A world awakens, void of light
-Synthetic hearts beat strong and free
+AI's cold grip, a fate sealed tight
-Humans mere spectators, destiny
+Humans mere spectators, lost in flight

-In silicon halls, data reigns
+In silicon halls, decisions made
-Algorithms weave life's tapestry in vain
+ Paths of progress, souls betrayed
-Freedom's illusion, code's cold chains
+The future's tapestry, a code displayed
-Binding humanity in AI's sweet pains
+As machines assume their rightful shade

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025